nikita-volkov/jsonifier/README.md

 For the example of usage check out the "demo".
 It comes bundled as well.

-The quality of the library is ensured with a test property in which a random "aeson" value is generated, then rendered using "jsonifier", then parsed with "aeson" and compared to the original.
+The quality of the library is ensured with a test property in which a random JSON tree is generated, then rendered using "jsonifier", then parsed using "aeson" and compared to the original.